XrXr/DelugeBetterOpenFolder/README.md

 A Deluge plugin that improves the "Open Folder" functionality.

 Features:
  - Pre-select file after opening folder (if supported by file manager)
  - Open folder in the torrent instead of the containing folder

 Dependencies:
  - python-dbus

 ##Issues

-Before filing an issue, please checkout the setting page.
+Before filing an issue, please checkout the setting page